Brain Function

 The big question is whether all this laboratory work is reflected in people.
 The answer is a resounding yes.

-One double-blind, placebo-controlled trial found that men and women over 50 saw a significant increase in cognitive function after taking Lion's Mane supplements.
+One double-blind, placebo-controlled trial found that men and women over 50 significantly increased cognitive function after taking Lion's Mane supplements.
 They scored higher on all memory and thinking tests.

 Another found that measures of independence such as walking, eating and dressing were improved in those taking the supplement and six out of seven saw improvement in memory, understanding and communication abilities.